ansys/allie-flowkit/doc/source/getting-started/index.rst

 Getting Started
 ===============

-This section explains how to install and run Aali Flowkit locally.
+ This section explains how to install and run AALI Flowkit locally.

 .. grid:: 2
    :gutter: 2